 The use of a follower notice aims to reduce the time, complexity and cost of litigation by only dealing with a few lead representative cases at court.

-The advantage to a Follower in accepting the finding and, upon receipt of a Follower Notice, is that it enables the issue to be decided without the cost of Court proceedings.
-It is not the case, however, that by complying with a Follower Notice you will have any savings of tax penalties or interest.
+- the advantage to a follower in accepting the finding and, upon receipt of a follower notice, is that it enables the issue to be decided without the cost of court proceedings;

 - it is not the case, however, that by complying with a follower notice you will have any savings of tax penalties or interest;

 - a follower notice may be accompanied by, or closely followed by, an accelerated payment notice.